 Note 2: Data ingestion and publishing layer should follow an event-driven architecture that supports real time streaming of data.
 Similar to the Google Cloud Platform, it would offer Pub/Sub as an asynchronous messaging service that decouples services that produce events from services that process events.
 Basically, this allows the creation of topics and subscription channels without worrying about the data centre infrastructure needed for storage and distribution.
-Communication can be one-to-many (fan-out), many-to-one (fan-in), and many-to-many.
-SHOW approach on data ingestion mechanism and big data portal platform implementation is described in D5.1.
+Communication can be one-to-many

-19 "NAP for RTTI".
+21 "NAP for RTTI".
 Delegated Regulation (EU) 2015/962, was adopted in 2015; it applies from 13 July 2017.

-20 https://data4pt-project.eu/data4pt-first-stakeholders-workshop-5-november-2020/
+22 https://data4pt-project.eu/data4pt-first-stakeholders-workshop-5-november-2020/